HPC-Factor/windows-ce-pe-info/README.md

 Since there is no way to find out, the tool can't tell whether a program was compiled for Handheld PCs or Pocket PCs/Palm-Size PCs.
 There is an option of looking at DLL imports, so if a program imports a PocketPC-only DLL, you could fairly certainly say that the program was compiled for PocketPC.

-Thanks to Atkelar, C:Amie and ntware for helping out
+Thanks to Atkelar and C:Amie for helping out